The Grand River Valley: Scenes from a River

 A river has many moods

 The Grand River valley in Lansing, Michigan is a good reflection of its community and culture.
 Like all rivers, it is used by people for navigation, hydroelectricity and recreation.
-Unlike some rivers, it is seldom dangerous or unmanageable.
+Unlike some rivers, it is seldom dangerous or unmanageable although at times it can alternate between placid and turbulent.
 Perhaps most surprisingly, it offers striking contrasts within a fairly compact habitat and ecosystem.

 Frances Park: a splash of old Europe in young Lansing